 Addison is currently a senior at the Greater Atlanta Christian School (GACS), and an Eagle Scout with Troop 379 out of St. Martin’s Episcopal Church in Brookhaven.
 This past summer he committed to play at the University of Tennessee, becoming the highest-rated recruit in their class.
 While Addison’s reputation has grown from his on-field performance, his achievements in Scouting, academics, and his service to the community are what tell the full story.

-Addison has always tried his best to be a well-rounded individual.
+Addison always does his best to be a well-rounded individual.
 In addition to stellar athletic achievements, he maintains a 3.77 GPA, has made the honor roll every semester, and is a member of both the National Honor Society and the National Beta Club.
 Addison also regularly volunteers through his school, church, and Scout troop by supporting families with terminally ill children, providing home improvement services for the needy and elderly, packing and delivering boxes of food for the less fortunate, and much more.
-Addison’s acts of service speak to his unwavering self-discipline and determination.
+His selfless acts of service speak to his unwavering self-discipline and determination.

 What led you to join Scouts?